spyderbat/eval/guidebook/src/lateral/outside.md

 - kill the remaining Netcat process
 - rotate both machines' SSH keys
 - remove the backdoor user from both systems
-- remove netcat from the build system
+- remove Netcat from the build system

 > **Note:**
 >
-> The uninstall script will automatically perform some of these clean up actions to help reset the demo machines.
+> The uninstall script will automatically perform some of these clean-up actions to help reset the demo machines.

 ## Further Reading